 The Humanities Faculty includes the following distinct subjects: Geography, History, Religious Studies, Business Studies and PSHE (including citizenship).
-Economics and Sociology are also taught at A-level.
+Economics, Sociology and Politics are also taught at A-level.

 In Humanities, students enjoy exploring the philosophical, ideological, economic and environmental issues of the past and present, reflecting on how the future may be shaped by responses to these.
 All subjects within the Faculty develop students’ analytical, evaluative and critical thinking abilities, as well as problem solving skills.
 These are highly sought after, both in higher education and in the work place.

 Students are assessed regularly in their Humanities subjects, throughout all year groups.
-At Key Stage 3, Geography, History and Religious Studies all have ‘landmark assessments’ every half term.
+Throughout each subject and within each Key Stage, formative and summative assessment are frequent, with the latter taking place at the end of key units.
 In addition to this, at Key Stage 4, Geography, History, Religious Studies and Business Studies sit their GCSE examination at the end of Year 11.
 Those who do not select Religious Studies as an option for GCSE will complete a Core RS course which examines key ethical issues in society, and religious responses to these.

-Sixth Form students can choose Humanities A-Level courses in Geography, History, Religious Studies (Philosophy and Ethics) Economics and Sociology, with examinations taking place at the end of Year 13.
+Sixth Form students can choose Humanities A-Level courses in Geography, History, Religious Studies, Business Studies, Economics, Sociology, and Politics with examinations taking place at the end of Year 13.
 Geography and History are examined through a combination of examination and coursework.
-Religious Studies, Sociology and Economics are assessed through 100% examination.
+Religious Studies, Economics, Sociology and Politics are assessed through 100% examination.